davitJabushanuri/entertainment-web-app/README.md

 - How to style active Link in react-router

-  - Use NavLink instead Link.
+  - Use NavLink instead of Link.
   - pass link’s active state as a parameter

   ```